Scope of Horticulture in India

 Horticulture Jobs and Career

 Horticulture is an extremely diversified field with limitless career opportunities in a variety of job settings.
-The level of training for the jobs may differ; it could range from a vocational to a proper college degree or KVK (Krishi Vigyan Kendra created by Indian Council for Agricultural Research, abbreviated as ICAR).
+The level of training for the jobs may differ; it could range from a vocational to a proper college degree or KVK (Krishi Vigyan Kendra created by the Indian Council for Agricultural Research, abbreviated as ICAR).

 Let us talk about job opportunities as per the branches:

-• Floriculturists are specialized in planning and design of exterior/interior landscapes for parks, recreational areas, campuses, industrial sites, institutional grounds, shopping malls, and other large projects.
+• Floriculturists are specialized in the planning and design of exterior/interior landscapes for parks, recreational areas, campuses, industrial sites, institutional grounds, shopping malls, and other large projects.

-• Olericulturist can kick-start their career in almost every industry, research institutes, universities and other organizations at different levels.
+• Olericulturists can kick-start their career in almost every industry, research institutes, universities and other organizations at different levels.
 These personnel have more demand in the private sector as the vegetable growers have a good future, especially in the seed industry.

 • Pomologists are well acquainted with breeding technology, tissue culture techniques, integrated nutrient management (INM), integrated pest management technique (IPM) and protected cultivation techniques of fruits.
-They hold a bright future in the ICAR, State Agricultural Universities and in other organizations.
+They hold a bright future in the ICAR, State Agricultural Universities and other organizations.

 Sector-wise Horticulture Jobs in India

-There is ample scope for people wanting to be full-time/part-time horticulturist, whether one has their own piece of land or not, this line is open to all.
+There is ample scope for people wanting to be full-time/part-time horticulturists, whether one has their own piece of land or not, this line is open to all.
 If one needs to know sector-wise jobs available in India, read on to check the same -

 In Government and Public Sector:

-• Civil Servants ( IAS/IFS) - For this, candidates have to appear for competitive exams conducted by Union Public Service Commission (UPSC)
+• Civil Servants ( IAS/IFS) - For this, candidates have to appear for competitive exams conducted by the Union Public Service Commission (UPSC)

 • Scientists -, For this one has to take examinations organised by the Agriculture Scientist Recruitment Board, ICAR, New Delhi